Let us help your hospital market successfully — even in the face of diverse challenges and finite resources — with a strategic, cohesive plan.

 Internally, they have learned to communicate in hard numbers.
 They know that metrics, analytics and real-dollar Return-on-Investment (ROI) numbers are the primary language of administrators as well as physicians.

 Doctors are trained in science, and they rely on evidence-based practices.
 Similarly, business-minded administrators, chief financial officers and managing executives will view a hospital marketing plan from the bottom-line up.
 Neither group will be overly impressed with what they regard as “soft metrics,” such as “the number of brochures created and printed” or even “the number of people attending an event” (production outcomes).

-The true scoreboard of success is to create a marketing plan that is carefully aligned with — and supporting of — your hospital’s business objectives.
+The true scoreboard of success is an effective, strategic marketing plan that is carefully aligned with — and supporting of — your hospital’s business objectives.

-- Embrace Strategic Outcome Metrics — The number of website visitors, Facebook “Likes,” blog articles posted, social media mentions and the like constitute useful—but intermediate—data.
-Construct the elements of your marketing plan to account for quantifiable return on investment (dollars out over dollars in) and for specific numbers, such as trackable new patients, referrals and referral-source activity, preference and image ratings, measurable market share and the like.
+- Embrace strategic outcome metrics — The number of website visitors, Facebook likes, blog articles posted, social media mentions and the like constitute useful — but intermediate — data.
+Construct the elements of your marketing plan to account for quantifiable, measurable return on investment (dollars out over dollars in).
+It should also account for other specific numbers, such as trackable new patients, referrals and referral-source activity, preference and image ratings, measurable market share and the like.

 A final thought…

 For any hospital, large or small, the construct and implementation of a comprehensive marketing plan are complex and dynamic.
 (Please reach out to us, we can assist with that.)
 As a starting point, connect with us here for creating a plan that meets your hospital business objectives.